List of M*A*S*H characters: Sherman T. Potter

 Colonel Sherman Tecumseh Potter appears in the M*A*S*H and AfterMASH television series.
-He was portrayed by Harry Morgan and replaced the departing character of Henry Blake as commander of the 4077th MASH.
+He was portrayed by Harry Morgan and replaced the departing character of Henry Blake as commanding officer of the 4077th MASH.
 The character appeared in all but three of the subsequent episodes.

 Potter is from Hannibal, Missouri, one-quarter Cherokee and possesses a passion and fondness for horses.
-In typical M*A*S*H inconsistency Potter's birth year was variously mentioned as being either 1883 (he claimed to have joined Theodore Roosevelt's "Roughriders" as a marginally legal 15-year-old enlistee in 1898), 1890, or 1900 or 1902.

-The 1900 and 1902 birthdates do not conform to continuity, as they would indicate he would be only around 49-50 during the Korean War.
+In typical M*A*S*H inconsistency, Potter's birth year was variously mentioned as being 1883 (he claimed to have joined Theodore Roosevelt's "Roughriders" as a marginally legal 15-year-old enlistee in 1898), 1890, or 1900 or 1902.
+The most plausible date would be 1890.
+In the Season 10 episode "Pressure Points", Potter tells Sidney Friedman that he is 62 years old.
+(The 1883 birthdate appears unlikely, since this would have made Potter nearly 70 during the Korean Conflict.
+The 1900 and 1902 birthdates would indicate he would be only around 49–50 during the Korean War.)
+Throughout his tenure in the series, it is occasionally mentioned that Potter is "close to retirement."

-He later comments that he is 62, making the 1890 birthdate more credible.
-The 1883 birthdate appears unlikely, since this would have made Potter nearly 70 during the Korean Conflict.

-Potter joined the US Army horse cavalry as a private during World War I and subsequently rose to the rank of sergeant [an example of MASH fantasy--the US Horse Cavalry never went overseas during World War I].
+Potter joined the US Army cavalry as a private during World War I and subsequently rose to the rank of sergeant.
+Although never deployed as cavalry, the 6th and 15th Cavalry Regiments were sent to France and served in the American Expeditionary Forces in 1918.
+As the 15th was dismounted and sent into the trenches as infantry to relieve exhausted doughboys, it seems probable Potter saw combat with this battle-hardened unit in the Great War.